Armie Hammer's ex-wife Elizabeth Chambers dating again amid actor's scandals: report | ExBulletin

 Armie Hammer’s ex-wife Elizabeth Chambers dating again amid actor’s scandals: report

-The 39-year-old TV personality asked to end her marriage to actor Armie Hammer in July 2020 and is playing the dating game again.
+The 39-year-old television personality filed to end her marriage to the actor Army hammer in July 2020 and play the dating game again.

 A source said People magazine that not only is Chambers currently in a relationship, but that she left her ex and Hammer’s name doesn’t even appear in the conversation with her circle of friends.
 Representatives for Chambers did not immediately respond to Fox News’ request for comment.